eBay Rules Survival Guide for Beginners

 Don't Violate Your Contract

 Remember, a contract is between two parties.
-In the same way that a seller is bound by the terms of an auction listing, such a listing is also a contract listing your responsibilities as a buyer to your sellers(s).
-Once you bid on a listing—not once you win it, but once you bid on it—it is your legal responsibility to ensure that you have funds available to pay for the item should you win it, that you are legally able to receive it, and that you will follow through if you do ultimately win the item by actually sending remittance in a reasonable time frame.
+In the same way that a seller is bound by the terms of an auction listing, such a listing is also a contract listing your responsibilities as a buyer.
+Once you bid on a listing—not once you win it, but once you bid on it—it is your legal responsibility to ensure that you have funds available to pay for the item should you win it, that you're legally able to receive it, and that you'll follow through if you do ultimately win the item by actually sending remittance in a reasonable time frame.

 Don't Bid If You Can't Hold up Your End of the Bargain